Did you know?

 Habitat

-In the Pacific Ocean, olive ridley sea turtles live on the coasts of California, Mexico, and Central America.
-They have also been spotted in the waters of Japan, Indonesia, and Australia.
+Olive ridley sea turtles live in the Pacific Ocean (Eastern Pacific) on the coasts of California, Mexico, and Central America.
+They have also been spotted in Japan, Indonesia, and Australian waters.

 They are well known for their mass nesting events called arribadas, where thousands of turtles simultaneously come ashore to lay eggs.
-They mostly prefer to nest on coarse sandy beaches with relatively stable temperatures, such as the coasts of Mexico, India, and Costa Rica.
+They mostly prefer to nest on coarse sandy beaches with relatively stable temperatures, such as the pacific coast of Mexico, India, and Costa Rica.

 Olive ridleys exhibit mass nesting events known as arribadas